RngValue/RngValue/README.md

 ## My work:
 Of course, here's my work: [Itch](https://randomvalue134.itch.io/) and [Gamejolt](https://gamejolt.com/@randomizeit)

 Why is it all games?
 What is the point of making them, if noone's gonna play them?
-What's the meaning of life?
+What is the meaning of life?

 To all of that I say: idk bro